Jacob Cherian, MD

 A neurosurgeon, Dr. Cherian specializes in endovascular neurosurgery and cerebrovascular/skull base surgery.
 Among the conditions he treats are:

-• Vertebrobasilar ectasia
+- Vertebrobasilar ectasia

 Dr. Cherian always puts the patient first, seeing them as a real person and not just a medical image.
 He makes changing patients' lives for the better his main priority.
-He takes the time to understand the patient’s symptoms and diagnosis and guides them to appropriate treatment plans factoring in their personal preferences.
+He takes the time to understand the patient's symptoms and diagnosis and guides them to appropriate treatment plans, factoring in their personal preferences.

 At University of Maryland Medical Center, Dr. Cherian is part of a comprehensive team comprising a wide range of brain and spine disease specialists.
 They treat complex nervous system problems using modern equipment and with the specialized expertise needed for microsurgery, radiosurgery and endovascular techniques.

 Dr. Cherian is trained in both microsurgical neurosurgery and interventional neuroradiology techniques.
 He works with his interventional neuroradiology and neurosurgery colleagues to form a comprehensive neurovascular intervention team.
 Microsurgery allows Dr. Cherian and his team to safely treat many issues of the skull, including skull base tumors and neurovascular pain syndromes.
-He can offer the full range of treatment options for complex brain and spine blood vessel problems — such as aneurysms, AVMs, fistulas and carotid disease — from both outside and inside the artery.
+He can offer the full range of treatment options for complex brain and spine blood vessel problems — such as aneurysms, arteriovenous malformations, fistulas and carotid disease — from both outside and inside the artery.